Quantcast

 • Eye problems ranging from dry eye and allergies to foreign body removal and infections

-Optometrists also do testing to determine the patient's ability to focus and coordinate the eyes, judge depth perception, and see colors accurately.
-They also work in the refractive surgery service assisting with pre- and post-operative laser care.
+Our optometrists prescribe and/or provide eyeglasses, low vision aids and vision therapy.
+They also do testing to determine the patient's ability to focus and coordinate the eyes, judge depth perception, and see colors accurately.
+In addition, our optometrists work in the refractive surgery service assisting with pre- and post-operative laser care.

 Appointments can be made by calling the clinic.